 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
-We hold cash and cash equivalents with Canadian Chartered financial institutions.
-Our accounts receivable consists of GST receivable from the Federal Government of Canada, receivable for tenant improvements and other receivables for recoverable expenses.
-Our exposure to credit risk is equal to the balance of cash and cash equivalents and accounts receivable as recorded in the financial statements.
+The Company holds cash and cash equivalents with Canadian Chartered financial institutions.
+The Company's accounts receivable consists of GST receivable from the Federal Government of Canada, and other receivables for recoverable expenses.
+The Company's exposure to credit risk is equal to the balance of cash and cash equivalents and accounts receivable as recorded in the financial statements.